Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Manufacturer: Metl-Span

-The Metl-Span Perforator is a popular choice for aluminum perforation due to its precision and flexibility.
-It is capable of perforating various aluminum sheet thicknesses with different hole patterns, sizes, and shapes.
-This machine offers high production efficiency and accuracy, making it suitable for a wide range of applications.
+The Metl-Span Perforator is a highly regarded option for aluminum perforation, known for its precision and versatility.
+It can handle a variety of aluminum sheet thicknesses and create different hole patterns, sizes, and shapes.
+This machine delivers high production efficiency and accuracy, making it ideal for a broad spectrum of applications.

 Cidan Machinery's Pro Z (Pro Z Series)